arzuhuseyn/contractsPY/README.md

 >>> Result(state={'username': 'johndoe', 'password': 'foobar', 'user': User(username=johndoe, password=foobar)}, case=error, message=user_exists)
 ```

-Result object containes three fields.
-State, case and message.
+The result object contains three fields.
+State, case, message.
 You can check the case and message to see what went wrong.
-If everything went well, you can pick a user from the state.
+If everything went well, you can pick a value from the state dictionary.

 ```python
 result.state = {'username': 'johndoe', 'password': 'foobar', 'user': User(username=johndoe, password=foobar)}